anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/03-accessing-linux-putty-ssh.md

 ## Chapter 3: Accessing Linux Machine via PuTTY or SSH

 ### Introduction
-In this chapter, we will explore how to access a Linux machine remotely through different platforms: Windows SSH client, Mac Terminal, and Linux Terminal.
+In this chapter, we will explore how to access a Linux machine remotely through different platforms: Windows SSH client, Mac Terminal, Linux Terminal, and PuTTY on Windows.
 SSH (Secure Shell) is a protocol used to securely access and manage remote systems.

+---

 **What We Will Learn:**
-- How to access a Linux machine from Windows, macOS, and Linux.
+- How to access a Linux machine from Windows (using SSH client or PuTTY), macOS, and Linux.
 - Finding your Linux machine's IP address.

 ---